MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/cloud-deployment-overview.md

 > Microsoft will run periodic tests on the Microsoft Managed environments validating that the environments are sufficiently restricted.
 > Microsoft reserves the right to and will remove any IP Address whitelist rules that violate the above guidelines, immediately without providing notice.

-### Partner/Customer Managed environments
+### Partner/Customer managed environments
 By default, Remote Desktop is enabled for all non-Microsoft managed environments.
 We recommend that customers restrict access to any environments that belong to their subscriptions.
 This can be done by configuring Network Security Group rules on the environments directly in Azure Portal.

 ## Windows Remoting (WinRM)
 Windows Remoting (WinRM) is disabled on all environments.
 Although you can enable WinRM on environments that belong to your subscriptions through Azure Portal, we strongly recommend that you do not do this.

 > [!WARNING]
-> Exceptions to enable WinRM will **not** be granted for any Microsoft-managed environments.
+> Exceptions to enable WinRM will not be granted for any Microsoft-managed environments.

 ## Availability
 The guaranteed uptime for Dynamics 365 for Finance and Operations is 99.5%.
 Planned downtime occurs once a month and lasts no longer than eight hours.
 Because the work completed during the downtime doesn’t always take eight hours, we will always communicate the estimated amount of time that your environments will be down.
 [Find support for Microsoft Dynamics 365 for Finance and Operations, Enterprise edition and Dynamics Lifecycle Services](../lifecycle-services/lcs-support.md).